WWitman/zettajs-tutorials/1-hello-world/README.md

 Let's set up a Zetta server and run it locally.
 It's easy to do.

-1. Be sure you're in the `1-hello-world` directory.
+1. Be sure you're in the `hello-world` directory.

 2. In a text editor, create a new file called `index.js`, and copy this code into it: